Frequently Asked Questions - FAQ

 Q: I called for an ambulance in Bergenfield but an ambulance from another town responded.
 Why?

-A: Although there is a BVAC crew on duty 24/7/365, BVAC has mutual-aid agreements with neighboring towns to make sure that there is always an ambulance available to respond to calls in Bergenfield if all of BVAC's ambulances are busy on other emergencies.
+A: Although there is a BVAC crew on duty 24/7/365, BVAC has mutual-aid agreements with neighboring towns to make sure that there is always an ambulance available to respond to calls in Bergenfield if all of BVAC's ambulances and members are busy on other emergencies.
 This is the system used nationwide by emergency services to prevent patients from having to wait until one of the local squad's units are available.
 These agreements allow ambulances from nearby communities to respond when needed.

 Q: What is the time commitment for members?